gm-stack/entropy_viewer/README.md

 ## Todo

-- Colour scheme could be configurable
+- Colour scheme could be more configurable